 Poor posture is observed to be one of the primary causes of back pain.
 If you don’t maintain your posture, the pain is never going to leave and there are chances of it developing into a serious back issue.
 Before trying the home remedies for lower back pain mentioned above, consider the following guidelines to fix your posture;

 Related readings: How to Prevent Lower Back Pain?

 Home remedies for lower back pain might not be effective in all situations.
 Sometimes, the back pain is due to a spine injury that requires immediate medical treatment.
 In such a situation, it is better to see a doctor and get yourself checked so you can get timely treatment.

 If you are in Los Angeles, you can see Dr. Moksha Ranasinghe at Southern California Brain & Spine Surgery for your back pain.
+She is one of the best neurosurgeons in Los Angeles who has been treating patients with brain and spine related disorders for years.
 You can schedule an appointment by filling out the contact form or calling (213) 369-4583.